richardsc/nb/README.md

 and then try e.g. as follows

-### IDs of the notes relating to tag number 1 ("lectures")
+Get IDs of the notes relating to tag number 1 ("lectures")

     select noteid from notetag where tagid=1;

-### Content of those notes
+Get the content of those notes (there is an error below -- I'll fix this in an hour):

     select content from note inner join notetag noteid on tagid = 1;

-NOTE: some of the above is wrong.
-I'm blanking on the JOIN methods -- have to look up how I've donw that for other work.